JoyRichardson/MechaCar_Statistical_Analysis/README.md

 Write a short summary using a screenshot of the output from the linear regression, and address the following questions:

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?<br/>
-Per the summary results, the vehicle length and vehicle ground clearance variables provide a non-random aount of variance.
+Per the summary results, the vehicle length and vehicle ground clearance variables provide a non-random amount of variance.
 Other variables have p-values that indicate a random amount of variance.<br/>

 * Is the slope of the linear model considered to be zero?
 Why or why not?<br/>
 Analysis indicates the slope of the linear model is not zero.
-The ```p-value: 5.35e-11``` is much smaller than the 5% assumed significant level, indicating there is enough evidence to reject our noull hypothesis.<br/>
+The ```p-value: 5.35e-11``` is much smaller than the 5% assumed significant level, indicating there is enough evidence to reject our null hypothesis.<br/>

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?<br/>
 This model predicts the mpg of MechaCar prototypes effectively.
 The ```Multiple R-squared:  0.7149``` indicates that approximately 71% of all mpg predictions will be determined.<br/>